kshamko/chk/README.md

 1. gRPC is used as communication protocol
 2. Auth Service is written in Golang
 3. API described with protofile
+4. We need distributed locks system to control concurrent access to particular user's transactions

 Please follow the [link](https://github.com/kshamko/boilerplate/tree/master/grpc) to review the code / get more details about the approach